Haproxy, Cloudfront, and S3

 However with this backend config

-backend broken_backend mode http http-request set-header Host my_cloudfront_domain.com server broken_backend my_cloudfront_domain.com
+http-request set-header Host my_cloudfront_domain.com

 I was getting cryptic ~400 unable to handle request~ errors.